Josef Reinsberg: Public life

 He has been publicly active all his life.
-As a physician, he was one of the founders of the Association of Czech Medics, where he co-published a journal with Vítězslav Janovský and was also elected chairman.
+As a medical doctor, he was one of the founders of the Association of Czech Medics, where he co-published a journal with Vítězslav Janovský and was also elected chairman.
 Together with Štěpán Pučálka, the executive of the association, he had a portrait of J. E. Purkyně painted by Petr Maixner and donated it to the Institute of Physiology.
 He also participated in the collection of Czech medical terminology.

 In Žamberk he introduced evening lectures in the trade and apprenticeship school.
 He also served in the municipal council, the town council, as deputy mayor and district mayor.
 On his retirement, he was made an honorary citizen.
 He co-founded the Literary Unity in Klatovy.

-In Prague, he served as a court-appointed physician at the provincial court from 1885 to 1908.
+In Prague, he served as a court-appointed medical doctor at the provincial court from 1885 to 1908.
 Starting from 1896, he also worked at the arbitration court of the accident insurance company.
 Additionally, he was a member of the provincial health council and the city health commission from 1885 to 1912.
-He became active in the Association of Czech Physicians in 1886, eventually holding the position of mayor.
-After the departure of Dr. Chodounský, he edited the Časopis českých lékařů (Journal of Czech Physicians).
+He became active in the Association of Czech Medical Doctors in 1886, eventually holding the position of mayor.
+After the departure of Dr. Chodounský, he edited the Časopis českých lékařů (Journal of Czech Medical Doctors).

 From 1885 he gave popular lectures for the benefit of the student support societies and on festive occasions.
 As rector of the university, on 5 April 1899, he launched a series of popular lectures for the general public, organised mainly thanks to Otakar Hostinský and his colleagues from the Faculty of Philosophy.

 He was a co-founder (with prof. Jarník) and the first chairman of the large student canteen (Mensa Academica), and after the passing of prof. Antonín Frič, he took over the management of the supportive Hus Foundation.

 He was also briefly chairman of the ethnographic society and participated in the management of the 1895 ethnographic exhibition.